AgapovOne/Where-The-Weather/README.md

 - [ ] Proper content creation for Page VC (currently, initial state is wrong, but it works if you turn pages).
 - [ ] Test RxSwift?
 - [ ] Add weather for a week (probably, with scroll view inside one page).
+- [ ] Choose city/cities that should be loaded.

 ### Dependencies:
 - Realm